MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-30-ui-automation-appcenter-as-an-example.md

 ---
-title: An example of how to automate UI (MFP Application Center in particular) using Appium/Selenium-Webdriver frameworks
+title: Using Appium to automate UI testing
 date: 2016-08-30
 tags:
 - MobileFirst_Foundation
-- Application Store
+- Application_Store
 - Automation
-- Mobile Automation
+- Mobile_Automation
-- Automation frameworks
+- Automation_frameworks
 version:
 - 8.0
 author:
   name: Vinod Appajanna
 ---
 ## Introduction
 One of the most widely used Web and Mobile UI Automation framework is Appium/Selenium-Webdriver, in this blog I will touch upon on how we can use this for MFP AppCenter application.
 Appium/Selenium-Webdriver  provides a single, free and open protocol for testing without having to recompile or modify the app.
 I will not get into in-depth details of Appium and Selenium-Webdriver since there are plenty of examples and documentation around the same.
-For more details please refer the reference section.
+For more details see the reference section.

 I have taken up the the below use-case (AppCenter) for the automation